 We used to have a neighbor, who managed to see motmots almost daily.
 Motmots would pose for her, offering picture ops galore.
 Her motmot hunting ground was the small and quiet road leading up to our development.

-In Güísaro we don’t have a bandshell (truth be told, there isn’t one in Atenas either, just a rickety stage), we have chickens, joggers, cattle, iguanas
+In Güísaro we don’t have a bandshell (truth be told, there isn’t one in Centro either, just a rickety stage), but we have chickens, joggers, cattle,

 and motmots.
 Certainly, there are other birds, woodpeckers, doves, flycatchers, and so on, but those motmots are special.
 They’re exotic, colorful, iridescent and have unique tails.
 And so far, they have eluded my lens, I’ve only seen them in low flight or perched in the distance.
 Barry took this picture the other day, but ….. well ….

 Today, as I was driving down to town, what should be sitting on a fence post?
 Motionless?
 For an endless minute or two?
 Yes, of course.
 And who had no camera?
 That’d be me, Homo super stupida.
 Today, of all days, I had neither a camera nor my cell phone.